 ABOUT | Getting there | Acknowledgements | Media

 Port Walks is an art project by Sheelagh Broderick, commissioned by Dublin Port as part of Port Perspectives program of site-specific public artworks.
-The work is currently in development.
 The intention of the project is to create a link between Dublin Port recreational walkers and the seafaring crews that enter the Port each day.
 The Great South Wall is a particular focus of interest because of its proximity to ship traffic entering and leaving the Port.

-Research is currently underway at the Seafarer Centre where interviews are being conducted with visiting seafarers.
-The Flying Angel Mission at the newly constructed Seafarer Centre on Alexandra Road is an anchor partner, providing a base as well as mediating introductions to visiting ships.
+Research was carried out at the Seafarer Centre on Alexandra road in Dublin Port, where interviews were conducted with visiting seafarers.
+The Mission to Seafarers is an anchor partner, providing a base as well as mediating introductions to visiting ships.

 If you are part of a walking group in Dublin Port or a seafarer who has visited Dublin Port please get in touch.